-- 5 Non-tenure-track faculty (NTTF) are an integral and significant part of the university community.
-Some - 6 NTTF expect their employment to be temporary, while others dedicate their careers to the university. - 7 NTTF are appointed to address specific needs related to each hiring unit's particular mission and to the - 8 mission of the university.
+Non-tenure track faculty (NTTF) are hired on limited, but typically renewable, appointments to fill Non-tenure-track faculty (NTTF) are an integral and significant part of the university community.
+Some NTTF expect their employment to be temporary, while others dedicate their careers to the university.
+NTTF are appointed to address specific needs related to each hiring unit's particular mission and to the mission of the university as a whole.
 These needs vary from unit to unit and from year to year.
-Units are expected to - 9 engage in strategic and long-term planning around the hiring of NTTF, including careful assessment of - unit needs and the role these faculty will play in meeting immediate and long-term unit-level goals. - 11 NTTF can be categorized by their primary academic responsibilities such as teaching, research, clinical, - practice, and extension, or as adjunct, visiting, or joint appointments (as described further in 4.1).
-NTTF - include full-time and part-time faculty and may hold nine-month or twelve-month appointments.
-NTTF - can be appointed by departments, colleges, and other academic units, such as centers.
-NTTF may serve on - 15 graduate committees, serve as program directors, supervise clinical experiences, or assume other - 16 responsibilities as are consistent with university, college, and departmental policies.
-All NTTF enjoy the - same academic freedoms as tenured and tenure-track faculty. - 18 The provision of clear guidelines and procedures around NTTF roles is necessary to create a university - culture where everyone is valued.
-The university is committed to the academic citizenship and - 20 professional growth of NTTF and to providing the stability and support necessary for them to contribute - 21 in significant and meaningful ways to the institution.
-Provisions in this chapter include the responsibilities - 22 held by the institution and by faculty to assure this.
-At the same time, the university recognizes the needs - 23 of units change over time and that adjunct faculty, or those providing services on a part-time and/or - 24 limited basis, are needed to provide supplemental support and that these faculty bring unique expertise to - 25 their assignments.
+Therefore, hiring units should routinely re-assess the role that NTTF play in the fulfillment of their mission and should document, both in their governing bylaws and in their communication with individual NTTF members, the contributions that NTTF are expected to make to the unit's mission and the responsibilities that NTTF must assume in order for the unit and the university to function effectively.
+Units are expected to engage in strategic and long-term planning around the hiring of NTTF, including careful assessment of unit needs and the role these faculty will play in meeting immediate and long-term unit-level goals.

+Non-tenure-track faculty NTTF appointments can be categorized by their primary academic responsibilities such as teaching, research, clinical, practice, and extension positions, or as adjunct, visiting, or joint appointments (as described further in 4.1).
+NTTF include full-time and part-time faculty and may hold nine-month or twelve-month appointments.
+NTTF can be appointed by departments, colleges, and other academic units, such as centers.
+Adjunct faculty NTTF may serve on graduate committees, serve as program directors, supervise clinical experiences, or assume other responsibilities as are consistent with university, college, and departmental policies.
+All NTTF enjoy the same academic freedoms as tenured and tenure-track faculty.

+The provision of clear guidelines and procedures around NTTF roles is necessary to create a university culture where everyone is valued.
+The university is committed to the academic citizenship and professional growth of NTTF and to providing the stability and support necessary for them to contribute in significant and meaningful ways to the institution.
+Provisions in this chapter include the responsibilities held by the institution and by faculty to assure this.
+At the same time, the university recognizes the needs of units change over time and that adjunct faculty, or those providing services on a part-time and/or limited basis, are needed to provide supplemental support and that these faculty bring unique expertise to their assignments.

+4.0.1 Assigned Workload

+4.1 Principles Governing the Appointment and Renewal of Faculty to Non-Tenure-Track Positions

+4.1.1 Positions Terms of and Procedures for Appointment for Each NTT Category